mail2shasha/DL-AI/README.md

 # Initial Setup
 To run the tagger model, you need Python 2.7
+It can be run as a Spyder project

 # Train a model
 In this repo its been trained for English & Finnish CoNLLU on LEMMA & UPOS data, sample training data can be found from corpus folder.